nbeta-ware/mailboxdb/README.dbmail.md

-# MailBoxDB
+# DBMail
-> Copyright (c) 2025 Cosmin Cioranu, cosmin@nbeta.ro
+> Copyright (c) 2023-2024 Cosmin Cioranu, support@nbeta.ro
+>
+> Copyright (c) 2020-2024 Alan Hicks, Persistent Objects Ltd support@p-o.co.uk
+>
+> Copyright (c) 2014-2019 Paul J Stevens, The Netherlands, support@nfg.nl
+>
+> Copyright (c) 2004-2013 NFG Net Facilities Group BV support@nfg.nl
-> see README.dbmail.md
+>
+> Copyright (c) 2000-2006 IC&S, The Netherlands

 ## What is it?

-MailBoxDB is a collection of programs that enables email to be managed, stored in MailBoxDB is drop in replacement of DBMail
+DBMail is a collection of programs that enables email to be managed, stored in and retrieved from a database.

+**Note:** This repository contains some features that are not present in the official DBMail

 ## Why is it useful?

 - Securely and scaleably manages user emails with industry standard IMAP;

 - Integrates with existing authentication backends including ActiveDirectory and OpenLDAP;

-- MailBoxDB is scalable including multiple terrabyte installations;
+- DBMail is scalable including multiple terrabyte installations;

-- MailBoxDB is flexible.
+- DBMail is flexible.
 You can run dbmail programs on different servers talking to the same database;

-- Email filtering is integrated into MailBoxDB and managed using SIEVE;
+- Email filtering is integrated into DBMail and managed using SIEVE;

 - Schema upgrades are automatic with SQL provided for DBAs who wish to upgrade manually;